Hulk Hogan's Rock 'n' Wrestling: Characters

 Hulk Hogan was the leader of the faces, or good guys, heroes, or protagonists; consisting of Junkyard Dog, Captain Lou Albano, André the Giant, Wendi Richter, Jimmy "Superfly" Snuka, Hillbilly Jim, and Tito Santana.
 "Rowdy" Roddy Piper was the leader of the heels, or bad guys, villains, or antagonists; consisting of The Iron Sheik, Nikolai Volkoff, The Fabulous Moolah, Big John Studd, and Mr. Fuji.
 Bobby "The Brain" Heenan and "Mean" Gene Okerlund appeared animated in a few episodes as well.

 Music

 The opening theme to Hulk Hogan's Rock 'n' Wrestling is "Hulk Hogan's Theme", composed by Jim Steinman.
 It was also used as Hogan's ring entrance theme, before being replaced with "Real American" by Rick Derringer.
 Steinman later reworked "Hulk Hogan's Theme" into "Ravishing", performed by Bonnie Tyler and featured on her 1986 album Secret Dreams and Forbidden Fire.

 List of episodes

 Hulk Hogan's Rock 'n' Wrestling aired for two seasons beginning in 1985.
 Each episode was 30 minutes in length (including commercial breaks).
-Some episodes contained one 30 minute cartoon, while other episodes contained two 15 minute cartoons.
+Some episodes contained a 30-minute cartoon, while other episodes contained two 15-minute cartoons.
 Over the two seasons, there were a total of 26 episodes with 39 cartoons.